Statistics from Altmetric.com

 To look at the effect of antipsychotic medication, longitudinal MRI studies were included that compared, at 6-month follow-up, brain-volume changes in patients with schizophrenia or psychosis and taking antipsychotics with that in healthy individuals.
 To look at whether there are baseline differences in brain-volume, studies looking at neuroleptic-naive patients or patients with minimal treatment (≤4 weeks) compared with healthy controls were included.
 Research works that focused on people from ‘high-risk’ samples, who were considered to be at high risk of psychosis due to genetic loading or subclinical symptoms, were also included.

 A total of 26 longitudinal studies were identified that satisfied inclusion criteria.
-The studies involved a …
+The studies involved a total of 767 patients experiencing …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.